Proxyanalyst LogoProxyanalyst

 Jeff Huber

-Mr. Huber joined in June 2024, which is within the 24-month new-director exemption window relative to the June 2026 meeting, making him fully exempt from the TSR trigger; he brings relevant healthcare and technology leadership experience and serves as Audit Committee Chair.
+Mr. Huber joined the board in June 2024, which is within the 24-month new-director exemption window, exempting him from the TSR trigger; he has relevant healthcare and technology executive experience and serves as Audit Committee Chair with disclosed financial expertise.

 Say on Pay